General Rules – Important (please read):

-As a general rule, the usage of Artificial Intelligence (AI) tools (e.g. ChatGPT and other text or image/video generation tools) to assist in individual submission work is forbidden.
+1- The usage of Artificial Intelligence (AI) tools (e.g. ChatGPT and other text or image/video generation tools) to assist in individual submission work is forbidden.
 Judges will be allowed to randomly check submissions using available detection tools to identify automatically created content (e.g. research or writing, photos, etc).
-Any identified AI generated content will be disqualified from the competition.
+Any identified AI-generated content will be disqualified from the competition.

 Advanced Level Competition: Arts